-Lion dances are fixtures of Lunar New Year celebrations, the noise and energy ushering in luck across Hong Kong.
+Lion dancers are fixtures of Chinese New Year celebrations, the noise and energy ushering in luck across Hong Kong.
 The ritual is so prevalent around this time of year (late January or early February, depending on the lunar calendar), you’d think lion dancing was a large industry.
 But Jerry Keung, head coach of Keung’s Dragon & Lion Dance Team, tells us he estimates there are ‘only about 10 truly professional troupes in Hong Kong’.

 Keung started to learn his trade from his father at age three.
 He’s a master now, having been in the business for over 30 years, but he approaches the trade with a modern mindset.
 ‘Old-fashioned masters were very protective of their skills, and not even their apprentices got to learn the whole suite,’ he says.
 ‘It’s different today; we share what we know with troupes around the world, either in person or through the internet.
 Even this interview would not have happened in the past.
 This kind of change is great for the local scene.’